Oenologist

 Wine flavors

-The aromas in wine characterize taste and complexity.
-They can be divided into three categories: Primary, secondary and tertiary aromas.
+Wine aromas characterize the taste and complexity of wine and can be divided into primary, secondary and tertiary aromas.

 Secondary fermentation

-Secondary fermentation converts malic acid into lactic acid in wine, reduces acidity and gives wines a softer taste.
+Secondary fermentation converts malic acid into lactic acid, reduces the acidity and makes the wine smoother.

 Wine & Raclette

 Who invented it?
-The people of Valais!
-A shepherd accidentally melted cheese over a fire and spread it on bread – and raclette was born.
+A Valais shepherd: cheese melted over a fire and spread on bread – that’s how raclette was created.

 Wine & Beef